 The benefits of strength training are priceless, and include a leaner body, an easier time losing weight, stronger bones, more power, and better coordination.

 What’s most amazing is that you start to feel – and see – the benefits very quickly, often within just one to two months.
 One GREAT benefit of strength training is that it burns fat.
 As we get older, muscle tends to be replaced by fat.
 But flab is not inevitable.
 Strength training can help you retain lean body mass – and build more.

 In 2007, the American Heart Association enthusiastically endorsed strength training.
 Its guidelines for strength training mirror the guidelines taught at the Pritikin Longevity Center since 1990.

 Pritikin Program guidelines for strength training are simple and practical.
 With just two to three 20-minute sessions per week, you achieve a full body workout using 10 exercises.

 You can use any type of resistance (such as free weights, elastic bands, or weight machines), as long as you’re comfortable with it.
-Try to pick a weight that gives you a “somewhat-hard to hard routine, or what I call a ‘meaningful weight,'” says Scott.
+Try to pick a weight that gives you a somewhat-hard to hard routine.

 Pumping out 1 set (for example, doing just 12 bicep curls) is a great start, and yields most of the benefits of doing 2 or 3 sets.
 But certainly, 2 or 3 sets (24 or 36 bicep curls in total) brings even more gains.